AntonioLabinjan/VuePictureUpload/README.md

 ```
 ### Running locally

-<ol>1.</ol> Navigate to project directory
+<ol>1.
+Navigate to project directory</ol>

 cd VuePictureUpload

-<ol>2.</ol> Install the project dependencies
+<ol>2.
+Install the project dependencies</ol>

 npm install

 ### Usage
-<ol>1.</ol> Start the development server
+<ol>1.
+Start the development server</ol>

 npm run serve

-<ol>2.</ol> Open your web browser and visit http://localhost:8080 to access the VuePictureUpload application.
+<ol>2.
+Open your web browser and visit http://localhost:8080 to access the VuePictureUpload application.</ol>

-<ol>3.</ol> Use the "Upload" button to select and upload images from your local device.
+<ol>3.
+Use the "Upload" button to select and upload images from your local device.</ol>

-<ol>4.</ol> The uploaded images will be displayed in the gallery below.
-You can upload multiple images, and they will appear one below the other.
+<ol>4.
+The uploaded images will be displayed in the gallery below.
+You can upload multiple images, and they will appear one below the other.</ol>

-<ol>5.</ol> Each image in the gallery is accompanied by a "Delete" button.
-Click on the "Delete" button to remove a specific image.
+<ol>5.
+Each image in the gallery is accompanied by a "Delete" button.
+Click on the "Delete" button to remove a specific image.</ol>

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).